Indianapolis First-Time Home Buyer Guide

 Step 7: Closing Day and After

 This checklist is a general guide.
 Your agent and lender will provide steps specific to your transaction.
-For full definitions of any terms, visit our Mortgage Glossary.
+For full definitions of any terms, visit the Mortgage Glossary.

 ↑ Back to top